Welcome to Fort Drum, New York

 Contractors who do not possess a DoD ID card or Local Access Badge will not be allowed on post without a sponsor.
 Please contact your supervisor for additional information.
-Personnel who require a Local Access Badge are asked to call (315) 772-8585 to make an appointment.
+Personnel who require a Local Access Badge are asked to called (315) 772-8585 to make an appointment.

-Special procedures will be put in place and announced for communitywide special events such as Mountainfest.
+Special procedures will be put in place and announced for communitywide special events, such as Mountainfest.

-INSTRUCTIONS FOR SUBMITTING IMDR-ES FORM 2
+INSTRUCTIONS FOR SUBMITTING

 If there is an issue found during background checks, you will be notified telephonically.